thedxt/Powershell/README.md

   * Block MMC Firewall Stuff
 ### possible issue
 * You may need to set your PowerShell Execution Policy to Remote Signed.
 Run this command to fix it Set-ExecutionPolicy RemoteSigned

+## Pulse_purge
+When Pulseway uninstalls it leave a bunch of junk behind this will nuke out the left over services and program files folder

+### possible issue
+you may get an error saying the service doesn't exist.
+There are instances when only one of the services exists. everything still works despite the error.